 Her favorite Run is Poma Woods at Pico, Mountain, VT, because it is nice to ski in the woods, without worrying too much about the kids.
 Of course now they are all waiting for her.

 Sandro (Son), is 14 and just started his first year of High School.
-He is the rebel of the family, as he is the only one in the family to start out on a snowboard.
-That was at age 6.
-The following year he decided to give skiing a try and he has not been back on a snowboard since he switched.
-Since then he has skied over 20 mountains in the Northeast.
+He is the rebel of the family, as he is the only one in the family to start out on a snowboard: that was at age 6.
+The following year he decided to try skiing and has not changed back since, skiing over 20 mountains in the Northeast.

 Loving the woods and bumps, it is appropriate that his favorite Run is Paradise at Mad River Glen.
-He has only skied it once, but hopes to do it again next season.
+He has only skied it once, but hopes to do it again this season.

 In addition, to being Alba Adventures official PR Agent she is host to “Nevada’s Chairlift Snacks”, where she interviews her guests on the chairlift.
 Be sure to check out her latest.

-Her favorite run is Can Am at Jay Peak, she says, because she loves the bumps, but really think it is Superstar.
+Her favorite run is Can Am at Jay Peak, she says, because she loves the bumps, but we really think it is Superstar at Killington.